Struggling to keep yourself organised and focused?

 Stuff started piling up on top of other things “for easy access”, and before I know it, I have a pile of shit I had to wade through to find what I need.

 One of my pet peeves is wasting time looking for stuff I need when I need it.
-My belief is that if I spend the time and energy upfront to think through and decide where it makes sense to store them, I’ll save my future self a bunch of time from repeating the same task because I’ll be more efficient at it.
+If I spend the time and energy upfront to think through and decide where it makes sense to store them, I’ll save my future self a bunch of time and energy cus I’ll be more efficient.

 She inspired me to make my project bigger than I had originally planned — a complete reorganisation; a makeover; a face lift with decluttering sprinkled on top.